Grinnell, Iowa: History

 Grinnell was founded by settlers from New England who were descended from English Puritans of the 1600s.
 Grinnell was founded in 1854 by four men: Josiah B. Grinnell, a Congregationalist from Vermont; Homer Hamlin, a minister; Henry Hamilton, a surveyor; and Dr. Thomas Holyoke.
-The city was to be named "Stella," but J. B. Grinnell convinced the others to adopt his name, describing it as rare and concise.
+The city was to be named "Stella", but J. B. Grinnell convinced the others to adopt his name, describing it as rare and concise.
 Grinnell was incorporated on April 28, 1865, and by 1880, Grinnell had a population of around 2,000.
 Located at the junction of two railway lines (east–west line of the Rock Island Railroad and the north–south Minneapolis and St. Louis Railway), it is the largest community in Poweshiek County.

 Grinnell was a stop on the Underground Railroad from its founding.
 One of the most famous events occurred in February 1859, when abolitionist John Brown, and 12 slaves he was helping escape to freedom, were hosted by J. B. Grinnell and several other community residents.
 Because of J. B. Grinnell's efforts to help slaves and end slavery, in 2013, the National Park Service included his gravesite at Hazelwood Cemetery on the National Underground Railroad Network to Freedom listings.

 The Mormon Trail ran along the southern edge of Grinnell.
 The trail was traveled by an estimated 100,000 plus travelers from 1846 to 1869, including some 70,000 Mormons escaping religious persecution.
 The Pioneer Company of 1846–1847 established the first route; from Nauvoo, Illinois, to Salt Lake City.
 A stone marker memorializes the Mormon Handcart Trail and the grave of a child who died along the trail near Grinnell.

-Grinnell is home to Grinnell College, a private liberal arts college, which was established in 1846.
+In 1846, Grinnell College, a private liberal arts college, was established.

 Two major events marked the early years of the community.
 On June 17, 1882, a violent, estimated, F5 tornado destroyed most of the college campus and much of the community with a death toll of 68, causing up to $1.3 million in total damages (in 1882 USD).
 In June 1889, fire destroyed most of the downtown area.

 Grinnell was home to the Spaulding Manufacturing Company.
 H. W. Spaulding began making carriages and spring wagons in Grinnell in 1876.
 In 1909, Spaulding Manufacturing added automobiles to its production line.
 At one time, the factory was the largest employer in the county.
 Automobile production ceased at the Spaulding factory in 1916 when it could no longer compete with the cheaper Ford automobile.
 The Spaulding factory site became home to the Spaulding Center for Transportation/Iowa Transportation Museum, as well as a 77 unit loft apartment complex which opened in 2017.